Unboxed-Software/solana-course/content/transfer-hook.md

-In Anchor, when the `Execute` function it looks for and calls the `transfer_hook` instruction.
+In Anchor, when the `Execute` function is called, it looks for and calls the `transfer_hook` instruction.
 It is the place where we can implement our custom logic for the token transfer.

-When the Token Extensions Program CPIs our program, it will invoke this instruction and pass to it all the accounts plus the amount of the transfer that just happened.
+When the Token Extensions Program invokes our program, it will invoke this instruction and pass to it all the accounts plus the amount of the transfer that just happened.
 The first 5 accounts will always be `source`, `mint`, `destination`, `owner`, `extraAccountMetaList`, and the rest are the extra accounts that we added to the `ExtraAccountMetaList` account if there is any.